 Mechanical & Manufacturing Engineering is one of six specialisations offered by the School of Engineering.
 Our academic staff also contribute strongly to the Biomedical Engineering programme.
 Besides the BAI/MAI Engineering course, we are also engaged in the BSc/MAI Engineering with Management course.
-Altogether, we educate some 300 undergraduate students each year, as well as contributing to teaching the first and second year Engineering students.
+Altogether, we educate some 300 undergraduate students each year, as well as contributing to teaching of first and second year Engineering students.
 Detailed information on all undergraduate courses offered is available from the School of Engineering.

 Information about studying abroad (for incoming international students and outgoing students) is available on the International section of the School of Engineering website.
 For more information, contact the School's Global Officer or the stream coordinators.